-An avid golfer, Carla lives in Esquimalt with her spouse, Larry.
+An avid golfer and cyclist, Carla also enjoys yoga and pilates; she lives in Esquimalt with her spouse, Larry.

 Chuck joined the Board in 2017, drawing on a professional background that includes more than 20 years of experience in the financial services industry.

-Chuck is a senior wealth advisor at Scotia Wealth Management, where he counsels clients on a range of diverse needs, including charitable planning and retirement and intergenerational planning.
+A senior wealth advisor at Scotia Wealth Management, Chuck counsels clients on a range of diverse needs, including charitable planning, retirement and intergenerational planning.

 His community service includes involvement with the Saanich Peninsula Hospital Foundation’s Annual Sponsorship Title Events, previously serving on the Finance Committee for the Shaw Centre for the Salish Sea, and sitting as a member of the steering committee for the Victoria Chapter of WCM Women in Capital Markets.

-Diana joined the Board in 2018, after retiring from a long-time, successful career as Chief Financial Officer/General Manager of Finance and Corporate Services with the Capital Regional District.
+A Fellow Chartered Professional Accountant (FCPA, FCMA), Diana was elected to the Board in 2018 after retiring from a successful career as Chief Financial Officer/General Manager of Finance and Corporate Services with the Capital Regional District.

-A Certified Professional Accountant, she has served on the Municipal Pension Plan’s Board of Trustees since 2013.
-In addition to a variety of other Board experiences, her community service also includes serving as chair of the BC and Western Canada Government Finance Officers Association boards, serving on the Board of the Society of Management Accountants of BC, and serving as presenter and committee member of the Municipal Administrator’s Training Institute.
+In addition to a variety of other Board experiences, her community service includes serving as chair of the BC and Western Canada Government Finance Officers Association board, serving on the Board of the Society of Management Accountants of BC, and serving as presenter and committee member of the Municipal Administrator’s Training Institute.

 Diana’s professional background also helped her acquire a vast knowledge of local government leadership, involved extensive liaising with numerous local non-profit groups, and included coordination between multiple First Nations and the CRD (including treaty-related matters).
 Diana also played key roles in major organizational transitions/mergers, and led an international capacity-building project in Ghana, West Africa.